Educator Preparation Institute (EPI)

 EPI Program Enrollment Session

-The EPI Program Enrollment Session on May 27th has been shifted to an online, virtual meeting via Zoom.
+The EPI Program Enrollment Session on September 23rd is an online, virtual meeting via Zoom.
 We're excited to host the session from 5:30pm - 7:30pm (or earlier if the Question & Answer portion moves quickly).

 Teachers who already hold a Professional Educator's Certificate and need certificate renewal may complete six (6) semester hours of college credit or equivalent earned during each renewal period.
 Most of Valencia's courses meet the requirements of teachers seeking re-certification.
 Please click the "Teacher Re-Certification" link for more details.